Siya Ke Ram: Aranya Kand

 Marich disguises himself as an injured golden deer to distract Ram from Sita and leads him far into the forest.
 Sita sees the injured golden deer and tells Ram that she wants to cure it.
 Ram tells Lakshman to stay with Sita while he goes to bring the deer.
 Meanwhile, Hanuman tells Sugriva that Bali has made Rumā his slave.
 Hanuman tells Sugriva that he will seek help from the other kings to defeat Bali.
 However, Ram is shocked when Marich calls out to Sita and Lakshman in his voice.
 Sita is worried about hearing Ram's cries.
 Marich apologizes to Ram for his misdeed and dies.
-Sita orders Lakshman to go into the jungle to look for Ram.
-Lakshman hesitantly agrees and draws a powerful line Lakshmana Rekha which no immoral creature could cross to protect Sita, but tells Sita not to cross it or the power would go.
-Lakshman leaves.
-Ravan disguises as a sage and tricks Sita to cross the Lakshmana Rekha line.
+Sita orders Lakshman to go but Lakshman refuses knowing that deer is magical.
+But he hesitantly agrees to go when Sita panics and frantically orders him to go aid Ram.
+He draws a powerful line Lakshmana Rekha which no immoral creature could cross to protect Sita, but tells Sita not to cross it.
+When Lakshman leaves, Ravan disguised as a sage tricks Sita to cross the Lakshmana Rekha.
 Sita tries to run, but he ends up abducting her.

-On the way to Lanka, Jatayu tries to save Sita, but Ravan cuts off both his wings.
+On the way to Lanka, Jatayu tries to save Sita, but Ravan cuts off his wings.
 Sita then throws her jewellery to the ground hoping Ram will see it as a sign.
-Sita tells Ravan to kill her and avenge himself.
 Ravan kidnaps Sita and takes her to Lanka.
-Surpanakha is delighted to see Sita in Lanka.
-Later, Ravan stops Surpanakha from attacking Sita.
-He tells her to keep Sita alive until he avenges her insult.

 Ravan's mother Kaikesi, tells him that he should marry Sita as she is a powerful woman instead of treating her badly.
 Sita finds her place in the garden of Lanka (Ashoka Vatika) and refuses Ravan's proposal saying that she is always going to love Ram and never be unfaithful to him.
 She decides to wait for him until her death.
 Meanwhile, Ram learns about the abduction from the bird Jatayu.

-Kishkindh Kand
+Kishkindha Kand

 Hanuman meets Ram and becomes his devotee.
 He narrates about Sugriva's problem and his brother Bali misbehaving with his wife, Rumā.
 Ram challenges to kill Bali and liberate him from all his sins.
 He directs Sugriv to go on a duel with Bali so that he can kill him during that time.
-Everything happens accordingly, and Ram kills Bali.
-Bali regrets his mistakes and dies.
+Everything happens accordingly and Ram kills Bali.
 Sugriva is crowned the king of Kishkindha.
 Bali's son Angad begins to follow Ram and joins the monkey army.
 Sugriva and Ram instruct Hanuman to enquire about Sita and her well-being.
-He also gives him his ring as a mark of his well-being to Sita.
+Ram also gives him his ring as a mark of his well-being to Sita.